ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Evaluation

-\item \emph{Poisson Single/Batched} This is a minimal example that represents a typical ML usage.
-Simple poisson process ($\lambda$) feeds into single queue with delay ($d$) in units of $\Delta t$.
+\begin{itemize} \labelitemi{$\diamond$} \item \emph{Poisson Single/Batched:} This is a minimal example that represents a typical ML usage.
+A simple Poisson process ($\lambda$) feeds into a single queue with delay ($d$) in units of $\Delta t$.
 Only a single spike can happen per timestep.
-In effect queues can fully utilize LTI and homogeneous optimizations, and do not have to merge multiple spike sources.
-Default values of $\lambda$=400 and delay=80 (corresponding to 100Hz firing and 2ms delays) are used unless noted otherwise.
-The batched version, corresponding to multiple neurons, processes 1000 queues in parallel unless otherwise noted.
+In effect, queues can fully utilize LTI and homogeneous optimizations, and do not have to merge multiple spike sources.
+Unless stated otherwise, $\lambda$=400$\Delta t$ and delay=80$\Delta t$ are used, which roughly corresponds to a a biologically realistic 100Hz firing rate and 2ms delays, at $\Delta t = 0.025$.
+The batched benchmark, processes 1000 queues in parallel by default.

-\item \emph{Recurrent SNN: Inference/Forward/Reverse} A simple fully connected recurrent SNN using LIF cells and first order synaptic dynamics equation (\ref{eq:first}).
-Cells are all-to-all connected, except for self loops.
+\item \emph{Recurrent SNN: Inference/Forward/Reverse:} A simple, fully connected recurrent SNN using LIF cells and first-order synaptic dynamics equation (\ref{eq:first}).
+Cells are all-to-all connected, except for self-loops.
 We benchmark the time required for regular simulation (inference), or training (forward/reverse).
-The gradients are calculated with respect to either the delay or the weight matrix.
-Forward calculated gradients and backward calculated gradients.
+Forward and Reverse refer to respectively forward or reverse autograd calculated gradients, where the gradients are calculated with respect to either the delay or the weight matrix.